Security of Deep Reinforcement Learning for Autonomous Driving: A Survey: Defenses

 \section{Defenses}

-Different defenses have been proposed to make RL more robust against attacks.
+Various defenses have been proposed to make the RL more robust against attacks.
 In the following, we first explain how state-of-the-art defenses against RL can be categorized.
-Then, we present a taxonomy of the defenses proposed to secure Single-agent and Multi-agent reinforcement learning systems.
-Because, as we explained in the introduction, autonomous driving is of paramount importance, we have also investigated in detail the article that considers this application.
-However, to our knowledge, a single defense has proposed a defense considering it.
-Therefore, we mainly discuss the open challenges.
-Finally, we discuss interesting feature directions regarding the development of defenses for RL).
+We then focus on defenses that are specifically tailored to the autonomous driving environment, even though a single defense of this type has been proposed.
+Thus, we discuss the open challenges and conclude the section with a review of potential future directions with regards to the development of defenses for RL.

+All existing RL defense methods have adapted techniques that were previously devised for ML classification tasks.
+They can be divided into three main categories: a) those that try to counteract an existing attacks, \ie \emph{reactive} defenses, and b) those that act to prevent future attacks, \ie \emph{proactive} defenses~\cite{biggio18}, and c) those that detect the attack and provide proactive solutions, \emph{hybrid}.
+Most defense techniques can be categorized as one of the following: